GetSimpl/simpl-android-maven-repo/README.md

 ## Version 1.0.5 Release Notes
 1. Bug fixes
-   a.
-Fixed the button height issue related with Cynogenmod.
+   - Fixed the button height issue related with Cynogenmod.
-   b.
-Fixed the dpToPx conversion for simpl__simpleButtonHeight attribute
+   - Fixed the dpToPx conversion for simpl__simpleButtonHeight attribute
-   c.
-Fixed the scaling issue related with Simpl logo on SimplButton
+   - Fixed the scaling issue related with Simpl logo on SimplButton
-   d.
-Fixed the scrolling issue on the account activation page
+   - Fixed the scrolling issue on the account activation page
 2. Added ripple effect on SimplButton (for LOLLIPIP+ devices)i
 3. simpl_separatorColor is now deprecated. simpl_buttonShadowColor be used as separator color from 1.0.5.